melisaguevara/satellogic_code_challenge/README.md

 ### Without Docker

 1. Clone this repo
+2. Go back one folder and create a virtual env `python -m venv venv`
+3. Placed in the root folder of the repo, install requirements with `pip install -r requirements.txt`
-2. Create a new PostgreSQL database called 'satellogic_tasks_db'
+4. Create a new PostgreSQL database called 'satellogic_tasks_db'
-3. Setup your database configuration in the settings.py file.
+5. Setup your database configuration in the satellogic/settings.py file.
 Lookup for the 'DATABASES.default' dictionary
-4. Placed in the root folder run `python manage.py migrate` and `python manage.py runserver`
+6. Placed in the root folder run `python manage.py migrate` and `python manage.py runserver`
-5. The server will be up in port 8000
+7. The server will be up in port 8000

 ## Available endpoint